 top of page

-The Danish New Music Academy is a 7-day music creation residential course for musicians and composers.
-The second edition will be held from the 30th June to the 6th July 2024 in Aarhus, Denmark.
+The Danish New Music Academy is a 6-day music creation residential course for musicians and composers.
+The third edition will be held from the 3rd to the 8th of August 2026 in Aarhus, Denmark.

 We will gather a community of twelve participants - six musicians and six composers.
 The participants can be any age over 18, and can be at any stage in their career – pre-conservatory/university, current students, recent graduates, or more experienced practitioners.
 There is no traditional teaching on this course - the idea is that everyone attending will learn from each other via the creation of new music.

-The course will be consist of seven days of rehearsals, workshops, events, discussion, and seminars that will approach the creation of new music from several different angles.
+The course will consist of six days of rehearsals, workshops, events, discussion, and seminars that will approach the creation of new music from several different angles.
 Performers and composers will work together to stage events featuring works that will be created before and during the course.

 Participants will be selected by the staff of the Danish New Music Academy, in partnership with Art Music Denmark and the Danish Composers’ Society.
-The Danish New Music Academy is run by Anja Nedremo (saxophonist, lecturer at the Royal Academy of Music, Aarhus), Sofie Thorsbro Dan (violinist, Curious Chamber Players), and James Black (composer, artistic director of Klang festival).
+The Danish New Music Academy is run by Anja Nedremo (saxophonist, lecturer at the Royal Academy of Music, Aarhus), Sofie Thorsbro Dan (violinist, Curious Chamber Players), and Emil Vijgen (composer).

 Shared accommodation for participants will be provided, as well as three meals a day.
 Participants should aim to cover travel costs themselves - however, there will be bursaries available.
 There will be a 750dkk (roughly €100) participation fee.

 For participating composers: You will be tasked with creating a short (5-7 minutes) piece in the months leading up to the academy for the musicians to perform during the course*.
 The instrumentation for the piece will be selected from the available instruments of the participating musicians, as well as the staff of the Danish New Music Academy and the visiting ensemble.
-Your piece will be expected to be delivered to the musicians at least a month before the start of the course (1st June) – but there will be the opportunity to work on the piece during the course, and we are flexible to methods of working without traditional scores.
+Your piece will be expected to be delivered to the musicians on the 1st of July – but there will be the opportunity to work on the piece during the course, and we are flexible to methods of working without traditional scores.

 The piece can be purely instrumental or can contain mixed media, electronics, improvisation, performance practice, and so on.
 Any electronics must be discussed with the course organisers beforehand, and we will do our best to accommodate your technical setup requests.
 Composers may perform in their own works alongside the musicians.

-For participating musicians: You will receive repertoire to practice several months before the festival, and you will receive the composer participant’s scores soon after the 1st of June 2024.
+For participating musicians: You will asked to prepare and perform a Solo-piece of your choice - which can't be longer than 12 minutes.
+If you need any technical assistance or electronics please let us know well in advance.
+You will receive repertoire to practice several months before the festival, and you will receive the composer participant’s scores soon after the 1st of July 2026.
 During the course you will rehearse these pieces alongside the other participants, the staff, and the visiting ensemble.

-Alongside the formalised events of the course, there will be an open and informal performance space every day.
+Open Spaces: Alongside the formalised events of the course, there will be an open and informal performance space every day (just for the parcipants).
 Participants will be encouraged to sign up for slots in these open spaces, and can present anything they have been working on for discussion.
-This could be a solo piece, an improvisation, a presentation, or anything else they would like feedback on.
+This could be a solo piece, an improvisation, a presentation, a text or anything else they would like to show or get feedback on.

 Furthermore, all musicians and composers will collaborate with the staff in making joint, 24 hour pieces, that will be presented during the course.